dezoito/dezoito.github.io/_posts/2023-11-01-rust-todo-example-application.md

 The last option reloads the app every time we make changes to our code.

+In Part 2 we'll define the properties of a todo entry, and see how we can wire up the SQLite database.

 ---

-In Part 2 we'll define the properties of a todo entry, and see how we can wire up the SQLite database.
+## Part 2: Struct and Database definitions

+---

+## Part 3: Adding Functionality

+---

+## Part 3: Testing the Application